 The verdict ...

 Overall, CoolSculpting is a nearly-painless quick fix for problem areas that diet and exercise alone can't tone.
 After trying it for myself, I completely agree with Kelly Dodd saying the process is "so easy."
 After just one month, I'm already starting to see my "pooch" shrinking, and I can't wait to see the final results.
-Check back in two months for an update!

 The Lookbook is Bravo’s celebration of personal style.
 We keep you up to date on the inspiring looks from trend-setting stylistas, test and report on the most-coveted fashion and beauty products, and offer solutions to all your style-related conundrums.
 Like us on Facebook to stay connected to our daily updates.